 Discussion has been further confused by a commonplace contextual misunderstanding.

-Particularly by those who ignore or misunderstand the obviously relevant, but complex, constitutional and legal history involved with how our laws deterred, countered and punished treachery when Australia was previously at war.
+Particularly by those who ignore or misunderstand the obviously relevant, but complex, constitutional and legal history involved with how our laws previously deterred, countered and punished treachery.
+Particularly when Australia was at war.

-Many protagonists on all sides of rule-of-law questions, for example, fall into the trap of not acknowledging the, at least partly, wartime circumstances often applying to treachery and to its most serious consequences as a crime.
+Many protagonists on all sides of rule-of-law questions, for example, fall into the trap of not acknowledging the, at least partly, wartime circumstances often applying to modern examples of treachery and to its gravity and serious consequences as a crime.

-Most public discussion has not mentioned — let alone start out by being properly based on — the highly relevant High Court rulings from both World Wars and the Korean War that firmly established the key constitutional principle involved.
+Much public discussion omits to mention — let alone start out by being properly based on — the highly relevant High Court rulings from both World Wars and the Korean War that firmly established the key constitutional principle involved.

-This key principle is that the defence and security heads of power in the Constitution wax and wane according to the seriousness of the threat.
+This key principle is that the defence and security heads of power in the Constitution wax and wane according to the seriousness of general strategic-security risk and/or specific threats.

 For example, at one end of the threat spectrum, by regulations under the National Security Act, 1939, ministers were lawfully authorised, subject to judicial appeal, to: